.

 The Advantages of Modern Medical LIS Systems

-When introduced into a clinical lab workflow, LIS software automation streamlines and simplifies routine tasks, such as:
+When integrated into clinical laboratory workflows, LIS-driven automation streamlines and simplifies routine tasks, such as:

-• Automating Data Entry: A modern medical LIS system can automate entering data into its system, reducing the need for manual data entry and minimizing errors.
-An example is integrating a medical LIS with a health system’s electronic health record (EHR) for the bidirectional digital transmission of patient and specimen data.
+• Automating Data Entry: A modern medical LIS system can automate data entry, reducing the need for manual steps and minimizing errors.
+An example is integrating a lab information system with a health system’s electronic health record (EHR) for the bidirectional digital transmission of patient and specimen data.

 • Streamlining Workflows: A modern lab information system in healthcare can automate tasks like sample tracking, test ordering, and test result reporting.
 This LIS lab automation improves efficiency and reduces the risk of delays caused by errors and lost specimens.